 - Look at your dream board often and feel the inspiration it provides.

 - Hold it in your hands and really internalize the future it represents.

-- Read your daily affirmations and inspirational words aloud.
+- Read your affirmations and inspirational words aloud.

 - See yourself living in that manner.

 - Feel yourself in the future you have designed.

 - Believe it is already yours.